 Mastering Lead Guitar: Arpeggios for Beginners

-To add some flavor to your music, learn how to spice up your songs with guitar arpeggios…
+Want to learn how to spice up your songs with guitar arpeggios?

 Arpeggios are chords played one note at a time, instead of simultaneously.
 You can think of them as three- to four-note scales made up of chord tones (the tones used to make up any given chord).
 These types of note collections allow players to imply the chord changes, even when playing alone.

 Each passing chord becomes a new opportunity to harness the melodic power of following the chords with their corresponding arpeggios.

 When we think about the notes in an arpeggio, we’re essentially thinking about chords.
 Like chords, the two most basic types we must learn are major and minor.